LazerGerraldo/E-Paper-Love-Note/README.md

 I used a raspberry pi zero and purchased an AIO kit from CanaKit.
 The package comes with an power cord and a formatted SD card with NOOBS OS to save some time.

 ## Pi Setup
 Following the [SSH guide from the raspberry pi website](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) I was able to get a SSH key from the Pi to associate with github in order to clone and push changes if needed.
-The following commands were used to copy the pi SSH key and add it to my account on github.
-The SSH repository link is found under the code tab on the main project github page.
+The following commands were used to copy the pi SSH key and add it to my account on GitHub.
+The SSH repository link is found under the code tab on the main project GitHub page.
 ````
 cd .ssh
 cat id_rsa.pub
 ````

-After adding the API key to my github account page I cloned the repository on the pi with the following commands.
+After adding the API key to my GitHub account page I cloned the repository on the pi with the following commands.

 ````
 sudo apt-get install git